seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **AARON**
 Ay, that I had not done a thousand more.
-Even now I curse the day–and yet, I think,
+Even now I curse the day--and yet, I think,
-Few come within the compass of my curse,–
+Few come within the compass of my curse,--
 Wherein I did not some notorious ill,
 As kill a man, or else devise his death,
 Ravish a maid, or plot the way to do it,
 Accuse some innocent and forswear myself,
 Set deadly enmity between two friends,
-Make poor men’s cattle break their necks;
+Make poor men's cattle break their necks;
 Set fire on barns and hay-stacks in the night,
 And bid the owners quench them with their tears.
-Oft have I digg’d up dead men from their graves,
+Oft have I digg'd up dead men from their graves,
-And set them upright at their dear friends’ doors,
+And set them upright at their dear friends' doors,
 Even when their sorrows almost were forgot;
 And on their skins, as on the bark of trees,
 Have with my knife carved in Roman letters,
-‘Let not your sorrow die, though I am dead.’
+'Let not your sorrow die, though I am dead.'
 Tut, I have done a thousand dreadful things
 As willingly as one would kill a fly,
 And nothing grieves me heartily indeed